 Although not observed in clinical trials of ARICEPT, cholinomimetics may cause bladder outflow obstruction.

 Because of their cholinomimetic actions, cholinesterase inhibitors should be prescribed with care to patients with a history of asthma or obstructive pulmonary disease.

 Patient Counseling Information

-Patients and caregivers should be instructed to take ARICEPT only once per day, as prescribed.
+Instruct patients and caregivers to take ARICEPT only once per day, as prescribed.

-Patients and caregivers should be instructed that ARICEPT can be taken with or without food.
+Instruct patients and caregivers that ARICEPT can be taken with or without food.
 ARICEPT 23 mg tablets should be swallowed whole without the tablets being split, crushed or chewed.
 ARICEPT ODT should not be swallowed whole, but be allowed to dissolve on the tongue and followed with water.

-Patients and caregivers should be advised that the product may cause nausea, diarrhea, insomnia, vomiting, muscle cramps, fatigue and decreased appetite.
+Advise patients and caregivers that ARICEPT may cause nausea, diarrhea, insomnia, vomiting, muscle cramps, fatigue, and decreased appetite.

 No evidence of carcinogenic potential was obtained in an 88-week carcinogenicity study of donepezil conducted in mice at oral doses up to 180 mg/kg/day (approximately 40 times the maximum recommended human dose [MRHD] of 23 mg/day on a mg/m² basis), or in a 104-week carcinogenicity study in rats at oral doses up to 30 mg/kg/day (approximately 13 times the MRHD on a mg/m² basis).